samporapeli/solidabis-koodihaaste22/README.md

 Docker exposes port [3072](http://localhost:3072) by default, it can be changed in `docker-compose.yml`.

-If the application is not run on the root path of the server, create a `.env` file in the frontend directory with desired path.
+If the application is not ran on the root path of the server (e.g. https://app.example.com/), create a `.env` file in the frontend directory with desired path.
 For example, if running on https://sampo.website/app/solidabis-koodihaaste22, `.env` would look like this:

 ```bash